isabelc/edd-software-specs/readme.txt

 For more info, go to [Easy Digital Downloads - Software Specs](http://isabelcastillo.com/easy-digital-downloads-software-specs/)

 == Installation ==
-**Easy Installation**

-1. In your WordPress dashboard, go to `Plugins > Add New`
-2. Search for "Easy Digital Downloads Software Specs"
-3. When you find it, install it.

-**Manual Installation via WP**

-1. After you download the plugin to your computer, login to your WordPress dashboard.
+1. Download the plugin to your computer
-2. Go to `Plugins > Add New`
-2. Click Upload.
-3. Browse for the "easy-digital-downloads-software-specs.zip" file that you downloaded from this page.
-4. Click "Install Now".
-5. Click "Activate Plugin"
-6. You're done.

-**Really Manual Installation**

-1. Unzip `easy-digital-downloads-software-specs.zip` directly into the `/wp-content/plugins/` directory
+2. Extract the contents
+3. Upload (via FTP) to a sub folder of the WordPress plugins directory
-2. Activate the plugin through the 'Plugins' menu in WordPress == Frequently Asked Questions ==
+4. Activate the plugin through the 'Plugins' menu in WordPress

+**After Activating the Plugin**

+Go to the Downloads editor and enter specs for your existing digital products.
+Then "View Download" to see the specs table.

+== Frequently Asked Questions ==

 = Why am I not getting rich snippets in Google's Structured Data Testing Tool? =